Kangonaut/aegis-athena/mission-docs/console.md

 In this command syntax, the first `<PART-ID>` refers to the identifier affiliated to the antenna for which the frequency is to be set.
 This could be either the VHF Scimitar Antenna (for short-range communications) or the Unified S-band High-Gain Antenna (for long-range communications).
 The `<HERTZ>` parameter specifies the desired operational frequency of the antenna, measured in hertz.

-Through prudent use of this command, mission specialists can ensure optimal communication links between Earth, the S.P.A.C.E.C.R.A.F.T., and the A.P.O.L.L.O. module.
+Through prudent use of this command, mission specialists can ensure optimal communication links between Earth, the SPACECRAFT, and the APOLLO module.
 The correct frequency set-up bolsters efficient data transmission, underpinning the mission's uninterrupted real-time communication, critical decision-making processes, and contributing overall to the successful completion of the Aegis Athena expedition.